 Skip to main content

-The Department of Internal Affairs administers the funds on behalf of the Crown.
+The Department of Internal Affairs administers these funds on behalf of the Crown.

-The Crown aims to maximise the community benefits of Crown grants by focusing grant decision making on outcomes.
+The Crown aims to maximise the community benefits of Crown grants by focusing their decision-making on outcomes.

-The Crown’s key funding objectives and request criteria are designed to ensure that Crown grants will achieve the specific Crown purposes and objectives they were established for.
+The Crown's key funding objectives and funding request criteria are designed to ensure that Crown grants achieve the specific purposes and objectives the Crown funded schemes were established to acheive.

 Crown grant requests must align with the priorities of the Crown funds.
 These funds are: